In Conversation with Photographer Ana Maria Tomescu

 STRADA: Are you originally from Ibiza?

-AMT: I am originally Romanian, but left Bucharest shortly after finishing university.
+AMT: I am Romanian, but left Bucharest shortly after finishing university.
 After living in London for five years, I was ready for some sunshine.
 I have been living here for a year now.

 STRADA: What does the island mean to you?